 The faculty-led program model enables faculty to focus on academic content and student recruitment, while support units invest the time, energy, and expertise administratively supporting your program.
-Faculty do what they are trained to do – provide outstanding academic experiences for students – while administrative specialists set up programs, manage budgets, and oversee risk management.
+Faculty do what they are trained to do – provide outstanding academic experiences for students – while program coordinators set up programs, manage budgets, and oversee risk management.

-Program Leaders are the faculty and staff who serve as the instructors and on-site administrators.
+Program Leaders: the faculty and staff who serve as the instructors and on-site administrators.
 They share in the development, implementation, post program reporting, and financial reconciliation of the program.
 To increase the likelihood of a successful program, program leaders are expected to share responsibilities and to participate actively in all phases of the program.